MarkoDjuric/Ruby/README.md

 # Ruby Algorithms

-Here are my solutions of all these algorithms
+There are my own solutions of all these algorithms:

 either_only